On the Support of Anomalous Dissipation Measures: Introduction

-is the strain tensor. \end{example} For the sake of simplicity, we state only the result about interior dissipation, under a single space-time $L_{\rm loc}^r(\Omega\times (0,T))$ integrability assumption.
+is the strain tensor.
+In \eqref{en_bal_compressible} $\eta$ is the shear viscosity, $\zeta$ is the bulk viscosity and $\kappa$ is the thermal conductivity of the fluid. \end{example} For the sake of simplicity, we state only the result about interior dissipation, under a single space-time $L_{\rm loc}^r(\Omega\times (0,T))$ integrability assumption.
 Thus, we study the isotropic Hausdorff measure $\mathcal{H}_\alpha^s$ for $\alpha=1$.
 As already discussed before, we stress that the two approaches (space-time anisotropic vs isotropic) give the same results in case of bounded solutions.

 \begin{theorem}[General conservation laws] Let $d\geq 1$, $\frac{d+1}{d}\leq r\leq \infty$ and $u:\Omega\times (0,T)\rightarrow \R^d$ be an entropy solution to \eqref{conslaw}, with $\mathsf{D}\in \mathcal{M}_{{\rm loc}}(\Omega\times (0,T))$ the corresponding anomalous dissipation measure.
 Assume that the entropy and the entropy flux enjoy $\eta[u],Q[u]\in L^r_{{\rm loc}}(\Omega\times (0,T))$.
 Set $s=d+1-\frac{r}{r-1}$, with the usual convention that $s=d$ for $r=\infty$.
 Then, if $r<\infty$, we have that